Did you know?

-The Baviaanskloof Mega Reserve forms part of the valley and neighbouring land offers incredible biodiversity and has been short-listed to be awarded World Heritage Site status by Unesco.
+The larger area known as the Baviaanskloof Mega Reserve has been short-listed to be awarded World Heritage Site status by Unesco.
 The Baviaanskloof also forms part of the Cape Floristic Kingdom World Heritage Site.

 Travel tips & Planning info